ibuddieat/zk_libcod/README.md

 **This extension ...**
 - provides interoperability between the Call of Duty&reg; 2 server and other software components and/or advanced game modifications (so-called "mods"),
 - intends to improve the overall game experience and security as the extended software (Call of Duty&reg; 2) is not maintained anymore since more than a decade,
-- has its focus on the Linux variant of Call of Duty&reg; 2 Multiplayer in version 1.3, other versions are not fully supported (unless the respective offsets/structs are added),
+- has its focus on the Linux variant of Call of Duty&reg; 2 Multiplayer and can be used with the original game binary,
 - and was implemented for non-profit and educational purposes.

 ## ⭐ What's new?